 As we lived in an 8’ x 14’ canvas tent for 8 1/2 months on our raw wilderness land while we built our home and homestead.
 I was able to keep the business running via satellite internet and either a small solar panel, the truck, or a generator.
 The internet is an amazing source of income or extra income which we will talk more about later.

 The varied skill sets that you bring to your homestead may be a very viable source of income which was also true of my Mountain Man.

 Become a Jack of all Trades

 Consider ways that you can incorporate your hobbies and the things you do for pleasure.
-Once you have identifies a market, these can be a great means of extra income.
+Once you have identified a market, these can be a great means of extra income from home.

 Contrary to many peoples beliefs, bartering is still alive and can be a great help in achieving goals on the homestead and saving money.
 When I say bartering, I am not just referring to good, but also services.

 The bottom line is, to make a living from your homestead you need to not only create income but also limit outgo through doing things yourself and bartering for things you can’t do yourself.